Catalonia is home to world's largest concentration of millenary olive trees

-And not just any olive trees: This area hosts the largest concentration of millenary olive trees anywhere in the world.
+And not just any olive trees: This area hosts the largest concentration of millenary olive trees not just in Spain but anywhere in the world.

 To qualify as one of these ancient olive trees, the diameter of the trunk has to be more than 3.5 meters, measured at a height of 1.3 meters from the ground.
 More than 4,400 trees thought to be 1,000 years or older have already been located and cataloged, while many more may be waiting to be discovered.

 With most of these trees still producing oil, customers worldwide are developing a new taste for this ancient flavor.

 The oldest olive tree in the world